poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Damage` column contains the % damage on the first position of the 5' end for the main Shotgun library used for sequencing or capture.
 In case of multiple libraries you should report a value from the merged read alignment.

-The `Xcontam` column stores the mean of a X chromosome based contamination measure.
-It can only be filled for male individuals, as it contains a X chromosome base DNA contamination measure.
+The `Xcontam` column stores the mean of an X chromosome based contamination measure.
+It can only be filled for male individuals.
 In case of multiple libraries you should report a value from the merged read alignment.
 X contamination can be calculated for example with [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
+ANGSD can possibly yield a negative contamination value; in this case the result should be reported as 0.

 The `Xcontam_stderr` column adds an uncertainty term to the mean contamination measure reported in `Xcontam`.
 It should be one standard error.